WTMN: History

 After that, several attempts were made to launch a sports radio format.
-But they were not successful because the dominant Gainesville team, the University of Florida Gators, are heard on AM 850 WRUF, the University's commercial radio station.
+But they were not successful because the dominant Gainesville team, the University of Florida Gators, are heard on AM 850 WRUF, the school's commercial radio station.

-The station switched to Gospel radio in 2001, and later switched to a Christian radio format.
+WTMN switched to urban gospel music in 2001, and later switched to a Christian talk and teaching format.

 In 2003 the station upgraded its daytime power to 10,000 watts and in 2004 the station added 45 watts of night time power.